 Protein Carbonyl Content Assay Kit ab126287 is designed to provide a simple and accurate method of quantifying carbonyls in protein samples.

-The protein carbonl assay protocol is based on the reaction of DNPH with protein carbonyls.
+The protein carbonyl assay protocol is based on the reaction of DNPH with protein carbonyls.
 This is the most popular assay type for measuring protein carbonyl content.
 DNP hydrazones formed in this reaction are easily quantifiable at 375 nm absorbance.

-When used with, for example a 1 mg (~15 nmol) sample, this protein carbonyl assay protocol has a detection limit of about 0.15 nmol carbonyl.
+When used with, for example a 1 mg (~15 nmol) sample, this protein carbonyl assay method has a detection limit of about 0.15 nmol carbonyl.
 For context, BSA typically contains approximately 1-3 nmol carbonyl/mg.

 Protein carbonyl assay protocol summary: